BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

 By keeping all code, text, and data in a public version-controlled repository, we have made our well-documented analysis available for anyone to examine, check, modify, or reuse.
-We published the data used in our study—both the original anonymized version as well as our cleaned version including the commands necessary to produce the cleaned version from the anonymized one.
+We published the data used in our study -- both the original anonymized version as well as our cleaned version including the commands necessary to produce the cleaned version from the anonymized one.
 In addition to making what we did transparent to anyone who is interested, working in this way means that when errors